-We will now outline two attempts, one unsuccessful, and one successful.
-We will begin by describing a simple structure for the array which will satisfy claims 1 and 2, but fail to have linear size (claim 3).
+We will begin by describing a simple structure for the array which will satisfy claims 1 and 2, but fail to have linear size.
 This attempt will introduce concepts which will be useful in our second (and successful) attempt.

 Definition 1.
 A range $(\leq x_q, \leq y_q)$ is dense in an array S if